An explicit algorithm for normal forms in small overlap monoids: Possible prefix algorithm

 \section{Possible prefix algorithm}

 Before describing the procedure for finding normal forms, we describe an algorithm that takes as input a word $w_0$ and a possible prefix piece $p$ of $w_0$ and returns a word equivalent to $w_0$ with prefix $p$.
-As mentioned in previous sections algorithm \textbf{WpPrefix}, described in \cite{kambites2011} can decide whether a piece $p$ is a possible prefix of some word $w_0$ by calling \textbf{WpPrefix}$(w_0,w_0,p)$.
+As mentioned above the algorithm \textbf{WpPrefix}, described in \cite{kambites2011} can decide whether a piece $p$ is a possible prefix of some word $w_0$ by calling \textbf{WpPrefix}$(w_0,w_0,p)$.

-\begin{lem} Let $w \in A^*$ be arbitrary.
-If there exists a piece $p$ that is a possible, but not an actual, prefix of $w$, then the shortest relation prefix of $w$ is a clean overlap prefix. \end{lem}
+\begin{lemma} Let $w \in A^*$ be arbitrary.
+If there exists a piece $p$ that is a possible, but not an actual, prefix of $w$, then the shortest relation prefix of $w$ is a clean overlap prefix. \end{lemma}

 \begin{proof} Since $p$ is a possible prefix but not a prefix of $w$, $w$ contains at least one relation word and hence has a relation prefix.
 Let $aXY$ be the shortest relation prefix of $w$.
 Then $aXY$ is an overlap prefix.
-If $aXY$ is not clean, then $w$ has a prefix of the form $aXY'X_0Y_0$ such that $Y'$ is a proper prefix of $Y$.
-Hence the shortest clean overlap prefix of $w$ contains $aXY'$ and hence $aXY'$ is also a prefix of every $v$ such that $v \equiv w$ by Lemma \ref{lem-2}.
+If $aXY$ is not clean, then $w$ has a prefix of the form $aXY'X_0Y_0$ such that $Y'$ is a proper non-empty prefix of $Y$.
+Hence the shortest clean overlap prefix of $w$ contains $aXY'$ and hence $aXY'$ is also a prefix of every $v$ such that $v \equiv w$ by \cref{lem-2}.
 Let $w_0$ be a word equivalent to $w$ that has prefix $p$.
 Then either $p$ is a prefix of $aXY'$ or $p$ contains $aXY'$.
 In the former case this would mean that $p$ is also a prefix of $w$, which is a contradiction.
-In the latter case we have $XY'$ contained in $p$.
+In the latter case $XY'$ is a factor of $p$.
 Since $p$ is a piece this implies that $XY'$ is also a piece which is a contradiction since $X$ is the maximal piece prefix of the relation word $XYZ$.
-Hence, in this case, finding the clean overlap prefix is reduced to finding the shortest relation prefix. \end{proof}
+We have shown that the shortest relation prefix of $w$ is a clean overlap prefix, as required. \end{proof}